kuanghl/stm32-gcc-cmake/STM32CubeF1/Projects/STM32F103RB-Nucleo/Examples_LL/TIM/TIM_PWMOutput/readme.txt

 Duty cycle = (CCR1 / ARR) * 100

 The timer output channel is mapped on the pin PA.00.
-You can connect it to an oscilloscope to monitor the waveform.
+You can connect it to an oscilliscope to monitor the waveform.

 User push-button can be used to change the duty cycle from 0% up to 100% by steps of 10%.
 Duty cycle is periodically measured.
 It can be observed through